Projects

 Britten: String Quartet No. 2 [32']

-This program showcases the Chaconne, known for its recurring bass lines that anchor pieces in a slow triple meter.
-Bach and Purcell give us the Baroque Chaconne, while Seo and Britten offer the Chaconne within their uniquely modern musical language.
+This unique program showcases the Chaconne, known for its recurring bass lines that anchor pieces in a slow triple meter.
+Purcell gives us the original Baroque Chaconne, while Seo and Britten offer the Chaconne within their uniquely modern musical language.

 Britten: String Quartet No. 3 in G Major [27']